wp-plugins/quiz-master-next/readme.txt

 On each page, there is a "?" next to the page title.
 Clicking on it will bring up a small help window that will assist you on that page.

 = How do you use that feature? =
 There is a How-To page that has many useful how-to's to assist you on using the plugin.
-If you still have any trouble, feel free to use the support page to contact me and I will help you.
+If you still have any trouble, feel free to use the help page within the plugin to contact me and I will help you.

 = I have an idea, how do I contact you? =
-Feel free to use the support page of the plugin or from the contact page at mylocalwebstop.com.
+Feel free to use the help page within the plugin or from the contact page at mylocalwebstop.com.

 == Screenshots ==